 The modules we would be using and taking a look at would be i) Scikit-learn/Scipy/Numpy, ii) Tensorflow, iii) Keras, iv) PyTorch, and v) Theano.

-The problem we would be solving here is prediction of cumulative stock prices, and we will do a barebones implementation of it using each of the libraries above.
-We will take our data from the Yahoo finance historical data for Nifty, for the period of December 01, 2017 to November 30, 2018.
-In order to train our model, we will use data from December 01, 2017 to September 30, 2018.
+The problem we would be solving here is a prediction of cumulative stock prices, and we will do a barebones implementation of it using each of the libraries above.
+We will take our data from the Yahoo finance historical data for Nifty, from December 01, 2017, to November 30, 2018.
+To train our model, we will use data from December 01, 2017, to September 30, 2018.
 Then we will be using this model to test and see if we can get close to the figures provided in the data provided by Yahoo.
 A copy of the data in CSV format can be found at the end of this blog.

-Another problem we will be solving here is the classification problem from the data retrieved in the file named “Crimes – 2001_to_present.csv”.
-We will be taking a chunk of records for the training dataset, and consider this data as a crime data.
-The rest of the data will be matched, so that we can figure out which individuals frequented where after the crime has been committed.
+Another problem we will be solved here is the classification problem from the data retrieved in the file named “Crimes – 2001_to_present.csv”.
+We will be taking a chunk of records for the training dataset, and consider this data as crime data.
+The rest of the data will be matched so that we can figure out which individuals frequented where after the crime has been committed.

 The above data might as well provide us with a pattern, but we shall see that later.
-In order to copy the data from one file to another, we open up the file in an MS Excel spreadsheet (or OpenOffice Calc) software, and cut the data from a location that contains approximately 25% of the data.
+To copy the data from one file to another, we open up the file in an MS Excel spreadsheet (or OpenOffice Calc) software and cut the data from a location that contains approximately 25% of the data.
 We then paste the collected data in another location, our first part of the task is complete.

 The next thing that you need to do is activate the virtual environment.
 This is done in the following way:

 Once you run the above-mentioned command, your command prompt would reflect it with the name of the virtualenv created.
 At this point, you may start installing the necessary modules (mentioned above).
 You may do this using “pip install ...”.
 Once you have installed all the modules, run “pip freeze” to check the versions of all the modules you have installed.